spryker-sdk/composer-constrainer/README.md

 vendor/bin/console code:constraint:modules
 ```

-This command will change the composer.json.
+This command will change the project's `composer.json`.
 Please dry-run the command before you apply any changes.